stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

   Even the pictures illustrate only one or two phases of its infinite bizarrerie, endless variety, preternatural massiveness, and utterly alien exoticism.
-There were geometrical forms for which an Euclid could scarcely find a name&mdash;cones of all degrees of irregularity and truncation; terraces of every sort of provocative disproportion; shafts with odd bulbous enlargements; broken columns in curious groups; and five-pointed or five-ridged arrangements of mad grotesqueness.
+There were geometrical forms for which an Euclid could scarcely find a name--cones of all degrees of irregularity and truncation; terraces of every sort of provocative disproportion; shafts with odd bulbous enlargements; broken columns in curious groups; and five-pointed or five-ridged arrangements of mad grotesqueness.
 As we drew nearer we could see beneath certain transparent parts of the